 “Janet’s online yamas course was such a great experience.
 I had never taken an online course before and I really enjoyed it for many reasons.
 In terms of my personal practice it gave me a focus for my practice and the self-development work with daily asana, pranayama and mantra.
 It was also so great, as it served to stimulate a lot of self-reflection of certain behaviors and patterns in my life, as they relate to the yamas.
 It was great way to connect to the Sangha due to the partner work involved in the course.
 All of the above served to enhance my teaching and deepen my offerings.” — Tanya Skok Hobbs, Yoga Teacher, Squamish, BC “

 I feel so blessed to have been part of Janet’s ‘Living the Yamas’ online training.
 It felt so beautifully put together, and I really appreciated the structure and support it gave to my practice.
-It felt luxurious to spend a week on each Yama, and I feel like I came to understand each deeply through it’s connections to the deities, pranayama techniques, stories and asana (not to mention the journaling and sharing experiences on weekly calls with my buddy).
+It felt luxurious to spend a week on each Yama, and I feel like I came to understand each deeply through it’s connections to the deities, pranayama techniques, stories and asana.
 The weekly reflections allowed me to understand my own habits and patterns through the Yamas and how to work with myself using the principles of the Yamas as guidance.
 Janet is so right, this is an ongoing journey.
 This course has given me the foundation to keep coming back to the principles of the Yamas in my daily practice.” — Raya, Teacher Training Student

 About Janet Stone